globant-ui/angular-bootcamp/README.md

 3. All code and documentation must be in English.

+4. `HTML` syntax must adhere to Globant's [HTML Style Guide](https://github.com/globant-ui/html-style-guide).

+5. `CSS` code must adhere to Globant's [CSS Style Guide](https://github.com/globant-ui/css-style-guide)

-4. `Js` Code must adhere to this [Coding Style Guide](https://github.com/airbnb/javascript).
+6. `Js` code must adhere to Globant's [Js Style Guide](https://github.com/globant-ui/JavaScript-style-guide).

-5. Ts and Angular Code must adhere to this [Coding Style Guide](https://angular.io/guide/styleguide).
+7. `Ts` and `Angular` code must adhere to Angular's [Style Guide](https://angular.io/guide/styleguide).

 → [index](#index)

 ### Learning Days ###

-Each day you will grab the fundamentals of the key building blocks for usual `Js/Ts/Angular` applications.
+Each day you will grab the fundamentals of building blocks for usual `Js/Ts/Angular` applications.

 On each learning day you will have to: